theLaborInVain/Advanced-KDM-Manager/README.md

 Install and start an instance of the dev server:

-## Install
+## 1.)
+Install

+First, install base/background dependencies:

+    # apt-get -y update
+    # apt-get -y install python3 python3-venv python3-dev supervisor nginx git

+Then, clone the repo down to your home dir (or wherever) and find the `install.sh` file in the root of the project directory.

-`install.sh` is not executable by default.
+Important! `install.sh` is not executable by default.
 Do not execute it directly!

-    # apt-get install -y nginx python3 python3-venv python3-dev supervisor
+Instead, do this to install the webapp:

     $ source install.sh

-## Add your API key
+## 2.)
+Add your API key
 Create a file in the project root directory called `private.cfg`.
 Update the file:

     [api]